twse/random-stuff/README.md

 2. Copy names from Mozilla-related websites such as translation projects.
 3. Save the file as .csv (comma separated value).
 4. Add the contents to `names.csv` via `echo file.csv >> ../names.csv` with the second word replaced with your actual file having a list.
-5. Commit the modified file via `git commit -a -m "message"` replaced with your own message.
+5. Commit changes via `git commit -a -m "message"` replaced with your own message.
 6. Login as `gurumukhi` (current owner) to push changes.
 7. View the Mozilla credits list to change the last updated date and add the entries.